shoenig/test/README.md

 :rocket: v0.5.0 contains new packages `wait` and `portal`

+ - Package for waiting on conditionals
+ - Package for allocating free ports
+ - Additional Map assertions
+ - Additional `Not*` assertion variants

 :warning: v0.4.0 contains breaking changes

  - Slice functions are renamed to be more consistent and to make room for interface based variants.